beekhof/beekhof.github.io/_posts/2018-03-05-tbd-fencing.md

 date: 2018-03-05 13:11
 title: A New Fencing Mechanism for Pacemaker (TBD)
 published: false
-excerpt: For some applications the loss of a database connection means game over.
+excerpt: Protecting database centric applications in the absense of power fencing
 category:
 tags:
 - cluster